MassBio Senior Management

 Larissa Fawkner, Director of Corporate and Community Relations

 Larissa is the Director of Corporate and Community Relations for the Massachusetts Biotechnology Education Foundation.
 In this position, she directs the Foundation’s partner engagement, fundraising, and external relations.
 These functions fulfill the mission to support the biotechnology industry’s growing need for a skilled, educated workforce.
 Larissa has a diverse career in external relations and has directed strategic stakeholder engagement in both the private and nonprofit sectors.
 Most recently, she managed community relations for the Boston Globe and the Boston Globe Foundation.
 Larissa’s early career was dedicated to STEM education in the informal science environment.
-She graduated with a BA from Syracuse University, holds a Professional Certificated from the Boston College Carroll School of Management’s Center for Corporate Citizenship, and has been nominated as 2014 Fellow by the University of Massachusetts-Boston Center for the Collaborative Leadership Emerging Leaders Program.
+She graduated with a BA from Syracuse University, holds a Professional Certificate from the Boston College Carroll School of Management’s Center for Corporate Citizenship.
 Larisssa and her husband live on Boston’s south shore.

 Nadia Prokofieva, Program Coordinator